 Multifamily permits were robust across the country in February compared to last year, from a large gain in the West (22%) to a modest 5.4% increase in the Midwest.

 Between February 2020 YTD and February 2021 YTD, 36 states and the District of Columbia recorded growth in multifamily permits, while 14 states recorded a decline.

 New Mexico saw a sharp rise (714.3%) in multifamily permits from 42 to 342, while Nebraska dropped 66.9% from 516 to 171.
 The 10 states issuing the highest number of multifamily permits combined accounted for 66.4% of the multifamily permits issued.

 Here are top 10 metro areas that issued the highest number of multifamily permits:

-Danushka Nanayakkara-Skillington, NAHB assistant vice president for forecasting and analysis, provides more in this Eye on Housing post
+NAHB economist Danushka Nanayakkara-Skillington provides more detail in this Eye on Housing post.